 Chile, Argentina Order Evacuations Over Post-Quake Tsunami Threat

-The US Geological Survey (USGS) said the quake struck in the Drake Passage at a shallow depth of 10 kilometers, 219 kilometers from the city of Ushuaia in Argentina and a similar distance from the Chilean town of Puerto Williams.
+The US Geological Survey (USGS) said the quake struck in the Drake Passage at a shallow depth of 10 kilometers (6.2 miles), 219 kilometers from the city of Ushuaia in Argentina and a similar distance from the Chilean town of Puerto Williams.

 It placed the magnitude at 7.4, slightly below the 7.5 reported by Chile's National Seismological Center.